 NOTE that, depending on your rights on your computer, you may need an IT representative to perform the registration process for you.
 Click here to go to the question "What is final license registration and how does it work?" for more information on this issue.
 The discussion will appear at the top of this page.

-FoodWorks is fully functional on computers running Microsoft Vista or Windows 7.
+FoodWorks is fully functional on computers running Microsoft Windows 7, 8, or 10.
 However, there are two known issues that may affect your installation of FoodWorks under these operating systems:

 Some users may experience one or more registration messages during installation of the FoodWorks software.
 If so, a message will appear stating that a system file will not be registered.
 If this message appears during your installation, click the “IGNORE” button and let the installation proceed.
 A second and possibly third message may also appear referring to the same issue.
 Click the “IGNORE” button for these messages as well.
 The FoodWorks installation will then complete normally and your FoodWorks software will be ready for you to use.